lothisoft/commercial-re-underwriting-app/README.md

 The FormattedNumberInput component implements a specialized input component which is used to allow the user to input a number and the component formats the number according to a format string which is passed as a parameter when the component loses the cursor focus.
 This application relies a lot on entering and displaying numbers in different formats.
-This component is used both for input as well as the display of formatted numbers (with it's readolny mode)
+This component is used both for input as well as the display of formatted numbers (with it's readonly mode)

 ##Molecules

-##InputWithLabels
+###GoogleApiLoader
+The GoogleApiLoader component does not have a visual representation.
+It's only function is the single place where the Google Maps Places API is loaded.
+If each component loads its own copy of the Google Maps API, the dreaded "google maps api loaded multiple times on this page" and the components relying on the javascript API won't work properly anymore.

+###InputWithLabels
 The InputWithLabels component implements a text or formatted number input box with an optional label describing the input box and an optional error message which is returned by a validation function when the input does not pass the validation test.

-##GooglePlacesAutoComplete
+###GooglePlacesAutoComplete
 The GooglePlacesAutoComplete implements a text input field which utilized the Google Places Autocomplete API to suggest addresses in the US based on the first characters entered into the text field.

+###GoogleMap
+The GoogleMap component displays the location of the selected address.
+When the address is edited, the Google Map does not update.

 ##Organisms
 The ReUnderwritingApp app implements the User Interface for a Mortgage Underwriting application with the following elements: